-The Cyber Friday series will continue with the topic, “Designing and Using Security Exercises to Test and Improve Security Programs” on Friday, December 2 at 11:00 AM.
+The fall Cyber Friday series will conclude with the topic, “Designing and Using Security Exercises to Test and Improve Security Programs” on Friday, December 2 at 11:00 AM.
 To register, please click here.

 Cybersecurity plans are developed with the best of intentions, the utmost care, and are stored “on the shelf” ready to go.
 Are they functional and have they been developed in a manner to deal with typical cyber incidents and attacks?
 Planning and hoping for the best is one strategy – but not a very effective one.
 There are a variety of other strategies that will support a stronger program such as penetration testing, external phishing campaigns (ransomware and other), and even physical disruption to the network to trigger the incident response plan.
 These options, though, require contracting with specialized firms to perform a limited scope of work.
 Due to cost and scheduling limitations, they are often not practical.